csorbakristof/learning_ai/TemperatureMonitoring/heating_statistics.md

 ## [MeanDiff_And_HeatingCycleCount_XY] Similar to MeanDiff_And_HeatingCycleCount_Plot, but with XY Plot

 This is a diagram has the same data as MeanDiff_And_HeatingCycleCount_Plot, but the daily mean temperature difference is on the horizontal axis and the number of daily heat cycles is on the vertical axis, so this is an X-Y plot.
 Dots should not be connected.

+## [GasVsCycleCount] Gas consumption vs heating cycle count

+This is an X-Y scatter plot, one dot for every gas meter measurement.
+X-axis: gasmeter value change since last measurement (difference)
+Y-axis: the total number of heating cycles since the last gasmeter measurement